yamikuronue/Poker/README.md

 What languages will be included?
 ------------
-Java's my favorite, so I'm starting there with a server and client pair, then I plan to put clients in other languages such as perl, python, maybe some C#.net... if I feel like it, I may add a PhP REST server implementation for shits and grins.
+Java's my favorite, so I'm starting there with a server and client pair, then I plan to put clients in other languages such as perl, python, maybe some C#.net... if I feel like it, I may add a PHP REST server implementation for shits and grins.